yingding/angular2Tutorial/README.md

 # About Markdown
-more about markdown syntax can be found under: https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet
+more about markdown syntax can be found under Markdown Cheatsheet: https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet